anishaagrawalgsa/fedramp-gov/_policy/2020-07-23-Master_Acronym_and_Glossary.md

 doctype:
   - Guidance
 tags:
-  - one
-  - two
+  - agency
-  - three
+  - CSP
-  - four
+  - 3PAO
 ---
 This document is a master list of FedRAMP acronyms and program definitions.